dmitryuchuvatov/null-count/README.md

 ```
 terraform init
 ```
-Ensure to have the following output:
+You should see the following output:

 ```
 Initializing the backend...